larsks/lvcache/README.md

 ## Overview

-The `lvcache` command is a wrapper for the sequence of commands required to create an LVM cache volume and attach it to an existing "origin" volume.
+The `lvcache` command helps you create and manage LVM cache devices.

 ## Synopsis